 Students can take the courses at their leisure through MIT Open Course Ware, and have other options available to them as well.
 There are exam preparation tools in the sciences to aid students in their AP test studies, High School Courses developed by MIT, and hands on opportunities like labs, competitions & demonstration videos.

 Into building stuff?
-Take a course in Practical Electronics or even Toy Product Design from the MIT TOY Lab.
+Take a course in LEGO Robotics or even Art and Design with Arduino.
 You can also build your own board game in the Game Design course, or get a head start on your robot army with Introduction to Robotics.

 Do you have a higher calling and feel a need to save the world?
-You can take courses based on MIT's continuing mission to develop sustainable solutions to challenging problems through design like demining war zones past and present, designing solutions for underserved communities, or discussing developing information technology in Sub-Saharan Africa.
+You can take courses based on MIT's continuing mission to develop sustainable solutions to challenging problems through design like demining war zones, innovation for the common good, or technology and innovation in Africa.

 Courses are also offered to help students become better writers.
 The courses cover technical writing, writing for the internet, short stories, play writing and essays.
 These courses are designed to help students be on track as they enter the world of higher education.
 Courses, study materials from other courses and guides with writing tips and tricks are all part of this offering.
 Students will benefit from having the self confidence to communicate what they learn with their professors and fellow students, and by developing a critical communication skill as they grow into adults.